G1GGa/The-AI-Concierge-Bar/README.md

 ## License & Usage
 **© 2026 [Giga Imerlishvili / AI Concierge bar]**
 This project is proprietary software.
 All rights reserved.
 Unauthorized reproduction, modification, or integration into commercial products without explicit licensing is strictly prohibited.
-This project is licensed under GNU GPLv3.
-For commercial usage or integration into proprietary software without the copyleft requirement, please contact the author.

-This architecture is proprietary.
-For enterprise licensing and partnership inquiries, contact: gigaimerlishvili98@gmail.com
+## Commercial Usage & Licensing
+This project is released under the GNU AGPLv3 license.
+This ensures that the software remains open-source and that any derivative works or integrated services also contribute back to the community.

+## Looking for a Proprietary License?
+While the AGPLv3 license is perfect for open-source contributions, I understand that enterprise environments often require greater flexibility.
+If you are interested in integrating this technology into a closed-source product, a SaaS platform, or an internal enterprise system without the copyleft obligations of the AGPLv3, I offer commercial licensing options.

+Why choose a commercial license?

+Freedom: Use the code in proprietary/closed-source applications.

+Support: Priority architecture guidance and integration support.

+Compliance: Avoid the complexities of the AGPLv3 requirements for your internal systems.

+For licensing inquiries, technical architecture consultations, or partnership opportunities, please contact me directly at: gigaimerlishvili98@gmail.com